min69u/Reforestation/README.md

-## Why did the m&m go to school?
-Because it wanted to be a Smartie!
+## Why did the worker get fired from the orange juice factory?
+Lack of concentration.